-During the six months period ended 31 December 2019, the Company adopted IFRS 16 in relation to the contracts where it acts as a lessee.
+During the six months period ended 31 December 2019 and subsequent year 2020, the Company adopted IFRS 16 in relation to the contracts where it acts as a lessee.
 For more information, please refer to Notes 3 and 5.

 Company as a lessor